 This guide shows How to Allow Unknown Sources on Firestick, Fire TV, and Android devices.

-Allowing Unknown Sources is the setting you must turn on in order to sideload third-party apps on any Android-powered device.
+Allowing Unknown Sources is the setting you must turn on to sideload third-party apps (APKs) on any Android-powered device.

 In other words, you must allow Unknown Sources to fully unlock your device.